Richard Clement Moody: Settlement

-In 1833 the United Kingdom asserted authority over the Falkland Islands.
+In 1833 the Great Britain asserted its authority over the Falkland Islands.
 In 1841, Moody, aged only 28 years, was appointed, on the recommendation of Lord Vivian, to be the first Lieutenant-Governor of the Falkland Islands.
-It is likely that the illustrious reputation, at the Colonial Office, of Richard Clement Moody's father, Colonel Thomas Moody, Kt., contributed to the Office's decision to appoint him to such an important position at an unprecedentedly young age, and, furthermore, to grant him powers that were exceptional even relative to those possessed by other colonial Governors.
-Richard Clement Moody departed England, for Falkland, on 1 October 1841.
-This post was renamed Governor of the Falkland Islands in 1843, when Richard Clement also became Commander-in-Chief of the Falkland Islands.
+It is likely that the lauded reputation, at the Colonial Office, of Richard Clement Moody's father, Colonel Thomas Moody, Kt., contributed to the Office's decision to appoint him to an important position at an unprecedentedly young age, and to grant him powers that were exceptional relative to those of other British Colonial Governors.
 Moody was directed by Lord John Russell to exercise an authority of 'influence, persuasion, and example'.
+Richard Clement Moody departed England, for The Falkland Islands, on 1 October 1841.
+His office was renamed Governor of the Falkland Islands in 1843, when he became Commander-in-Chief of the Falkland Islands.

-Moody left England, for Falkland, on 9 October 1842.
-When Moody arrived, on board the Hebe, at Port Louis on 16 January 1842, the Falklands was 'almost in a state of anarchy', but he used his powers 'with great wisdom and moderation' to develop the Islands' infrastructure.
+When Moody arrived, on the Hebe, at Port Louis on 16 January 1842, the Falklands was 'almost in a state of anarchy', but he used his powers 'with great wisdom and moderation' to develop the Islands' infrastructure.
+Moody's General Report of the Falkland Islands for the British Government was completed on 14 April 1842 and was sent to London on 3 May.

-During his first years on the Islands, Moody's only social equal was his secretary, Murrell Robinson Robinson [sic], a surveyor and engineer, who was the nephew of one of Moody's tutors.
-Moody appointed Robinson as a JP in 1843.
-However, Moody and Robinson had an altercation in March 1845 in which Moody banished Murrell from the Islands, telling Robinson to set out 'axe in hand' for some other colony.

-Moody completed a comprehensive General Report of the Falkland Islands for the British Government: it was completed on 14 April 1842 and was sent to London on 3 May.
 In his General Report, Moody recommended that the Government encourage settlers and promote extensive sheep farming.
-He estimated the population of sheep to be 40,000 in 1842 and encouraged the Government to import quality stock from Britain to be crossed with the local breeds: this policy was implemented to considerable success and was adopted by future settlers.
+He estimated that the population of sheep were 40,000 in 1842 and encouraged the Government to import quality stock from Britain to be crossed with the local breeds: this policy was implemented to considerable success and was adopted by future settlers.